sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 ### <a name="compilers-intel"></a>Intel Compilers:

 The Intel compilers and the MVAPICH2 MPI implementation will be loaded by default.
-If you have modified your environment, you can reload by executing the following commands at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc) or into a module load script (see above).
+The MKL and related libraries may need several modulrs.
+If you have modified your environment, you can reload by executing the following commands such as those shown below at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc).
+Below is the list of modules created for the DGEMM MKL example described below  (on 01/25/21):

 ```
 module purge
+module load slurm
+module load cpu
+module load gpu/0.15.4
+module load intel/19.0.5.281
-module load intel mvapich2_ib
+module load intel-mkl/2020.3.279
 ```

+Recall that the list of modules being loaded depends on the application you are using and the compiler and libraries you may need.
+In some cases you will need to use the ```module spider``` command to sort out what modules your application will need.
+And, it is possible the list will change if some of the dependent software changes.

 For AVX2 support, compile with the -xHOST option.
 Note that -xHOST alone does not enable aggressive optimization, so compilation with -O3 is also suggested.
 The -fast flag invokes -xHOST, but should be avoided since it also turns on interprocedural optimization (-ipo), which may cause problems in some instances.

 Intel MKL libraries are available as part of the "intel" modules on Expanse.
 Once this module is loaded, the environment variable MKL_ROOT points to the location of the mkl libraries.
 The MKL link advisor can be used to ascertain the link line (change the MKL_ROOT aspect appropriately).